doy/teleterm/README.md

     * Name of the TTYrec file to save to or read from.
     * Default: `teleterm.ttyrec`

+## Troubleshooting

+### I'm trying to watch someone and the output is a garbled mess!

+There are three main causes of this:

+1. *Your local terminal size is not the same as the terminal size of the person streaming.* A smaller terminal will almost definitely cause problems here (and the `tt watch` menu will display the terminal size in red if this is the case), but a terminal which is too large can also occasionally cause issues if the person is running a full-screen application that relies on the details of the terminal's line wrapping behavior.
+2. *Your terminal type is incompatible with the terminal type of the person streaming.* Different terminals use different escape sequences to represent various behavior (such as moving the cursor or clearing the screen) and while many of these are shared across terminals, many also aren't.
+In this case, you should switch to using a terminal which is compatible.
+Note that `screen` or `tmux` counts as a terminal in this sense, and so an easy fix here is often to just always run `tt` inside a `screen` or `tmux` session, both when streaming and watching (and convincing the person you're watching to do the same).
+3. *The person you are watching has produced a large amount of terminal output without clearing their screen.* Terminal output is determined by a sequence of drawing commands (issued via escape sequences) starting from a blank terminal, and this means that, depending on the output, it can require an arbitrarily large amount of data to recreate the current terminal accurately. `teleterm` puts a limit on the amount of data to save, however (to avoid running out of memory), and so long sequences of output without screen clears can cause display corruption.
+This can be fixed by just asking the streamer to clear their screen (either by running `reset` or `clear` from the command line, or by using the redraw functionality of the application they are running, typically bound to something like `^L` or `^R`).

 ## Contributing

 I'm very interested in contributions!
 I have a list of todo items in this